 - Ashleigh Shanti, Benne on Eagle - National Rising Chef Star of the Year (2020)

 While the list above reflects people who earned recognition while in Asheville, several of those listed were recognized by James Beard before coming to Asheville.
 Before arriving in Asheville, Eric Gabrynowicz (Tupelo Honey) was a James Beard Foundation semifinalist for Rising Star Chef in 2011.
 He was also a semifinalist for Best Chef Northeast from 2014-16.
 And, prior to Linton Hopkins (H&F Burger) arrival in Asheville, he won Best Chef Southeast in 2012 (he is also a 4-time James Beard nominee).

 The James Beard Celebrity Chef Tour

 This prestigious nationwide tour pays homage to the unforgettable meals James Beard served his friends at his Greenwich Village home.
-In 2014, William Dissen, chef/owner of The Market Place, hosted an evening of sublime food and wine at his sleek Wall Street restaurant as part of the Tour.
+In 2014 and 2017, William Dissen, chef/owner of The Market Place, hosted an evening of sublime food and wine at his sleek Wall Street restaurant as part of the Tour.

-Joining him were Foodtopians Elliott Moss of Buxton Hall and nationally-acclaimed chocolatier Daniel Rattigan of the French Broad Chocolate Lounge, along with other Southern starts from Raleigh and Louisville.
+Foodtopians Elliott Moss of Buxton Hall and nationally-acclaimed chocolatier Daniel Rattigan of the French Broad Chocolate Lounge, have joined along with other Southern stars from Raleigh and Louisville.

 Advocating for Sustainability and Seasonality

-Beard would also embrace the “100-mile diet” that is standard fare for chefs like John Fleer (pictured) whose creations pay homage to Western North Carolina’s seasonal bounty.
+You would also think Beard would embrace the “100-mile diet” that is standard fare for chefs like John Fleer (pictured) whose creations pay homage to Western North Carolina’s seasonal bounty.
 Thanks to the independent restaurant community, small family farms are thriving.